slowernews/wisdom-tldr/chapters/chapter_1_self.md

 You are more than your mistakes.
 Past mistakes are meant to guide you, not to define you.

+> *"In anger we should refrain both from speech and action."
+-- Pythagoras*

+> *"Adversity makes men, and prosperity makes monsters."
+-- Victor Hugo*

 > *"The scars you acquire by exercising courage will never make you feel inferior."
 -- Giovanni Battista Cima*

+> *"Sorrow is better than fear.
+Fear is a journey, a terrible journey.
+But, sorrow is at least an arriving."
+-- Alan Paton*

 > *"It’s not just other people we need to forgive.
 Sometimes we need to forgive ourselves."
 -- Mitch Albom*